 “Yes,” Holbrook says, “after all these years, I think I’m finally starting to learn something about film acting.”

-Holbrook and I recently chatted for an interview that soon will appear in the January issue of Cowboys & Indians, The Premier Magazine of the West.
+Holbrook and I recently chatted for an interview that soon will appear in the January issue of Cowboys & Indians magazine.
 He’s such a grand raconteur that, even after we covered enough material for the C&I piece, I wanted to keep the conversation going.
 Holbrook, gracious gent that he is, continued to answer my questions, and generously share his experiences.

 Q: You’ve talked about learning from directors.
 What did Sean Penn have to teach you?